wences-sanchez/Knowledge-Base/pages/Jenkins Essential Training.md

 			  	...
 			  }
 			  ```
-		- Which Jenkins tool would you use for
+		- Which Jenkins tool would you use for building a file?
+			- `writeFile file: 'name_file', text: 'default_content'`
+			-
 	- ### Assignments
 		- Create a pipeline which accepts parameters
 		- DOING Complete the assignment